Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Experiments

 \textbf{Baselines.} For the first stage, we compare Grad-Mimic to vanilla training, where each sample contributes in the weight update equally.
-For Stage 2 comparison, we compare our mimic score-based filter against the following methods: (1) \emph{No Filtering}: using the entire training pool, (2) \emph{Basic Filtering}~\cite{gadre2024datacomp}: selecting samples based on predefined criteria like caption length, image size, and caption language---representing a \emph{human-designed filter}, (3) \emph{CLIP Score}~\cite{hessel2021clipscore}: selecting top-$k$ percent samples based on embedding alignments between images and captions.
-Scores are computed by OpenAI’s CLIP ViT-B/32 model pretrained on over 400 million samples~\cite{radford2021learning}.
-We see CLIP score as a strong baseline, as it is prebuilt through heavy training using hundreds of millions of samples.
+For Stage 2 comparison, we study our mimic score-based filter with the following methods: (i) \emph{No Filtering}: using the entire training pool, (ii) \emph{Basic Filtering}~\cite{gadre2023datacomp}: selecting samples based on predefined criteria like caption length, image size, and caption language---representing a \emph{human-designed filter}, (iii) \emph{CLIP Score}~\cite{hessel2021clipscore}: selecting top-$k$\% samples based on embedding similarity between images and captions.
+Scores are computed by OpenAI’s CLIP ViT-B/32 model~\cite{radford2021learning}.

-\textbf{Stage 1 Results.} Table~\ref{tab:datacomp stage 1} presents pretraining results for CLIP models on both dataset scales.
-Grad-Mimic consistently outperforms standard training at all temperature settings.
+\textbf{Stage 1 Results.} Table~\ref{tab:datacomp stage 1} presents the pretraining results for CLIP models on both dataset scales.
 Full results using various temperatures are provided in Appendix~\ref{app:more exp}.
+Grad-Mimic consistently outperforms standard training across all temperature settings.
 Interestingly, we find that mimicking the last layer of the image encoder yields more performance gains compared to targeting the text encoder.
-Figure~\ref{fig:dataset quality estimation} (left) presents the learning curves for CLIP models trained with Grad-Mimic versus the vanilla method.
-By re-weighting samples based on mimic scores in weight updates, Grad-Mimic achieves faster convergence, requiring \textbf{20.7\%} fewer steps.
-These findings highlight Grad-Mimic's success in \textbf{\emph{leveraging online pretrained weights to prioritize high-value samples for efficient training.}}
+Furthermore, Figure~\ref{fig:dataset quality estimation} (left) presents the learning curves for CLIP models trained with Grad-Mimic versus the vanilla method. \textbf{\emph{Grad-Mimic achieves faster convergence while producing better CLIP models, using 20.7\% fewer steps}}.
+These findings on the scale-up testbed further support our claims \textbf{C1 \& C2}.